 Music’s brightest stars and supporters have been active with The Bohemians and the Musicians Foundation over the last century:

-Today, Musicians Foundation is proud to have an advisory council consisting of world-renowned musicians Joshua Bell, Cipa and Misha Dichter, Bobby Lopez and Kristen Anderson-Lopez, and Wynton Marsalis.
+Today, Musicians Foundation is proud to have an advisory council consisting of world-renowned musicians Joshua Bell, Cipa and Misha Dichter, Bobby Lopez and Kristen Anderson-Lopez, Wynton Marsalis, Meredith Monk, and Spencer Myer.

 Musicians Foundation’s Century of Giving, a comprehensive analysis of financial aid granted to musicians and their families, details the rich history of support given since 1914.